mostaphaRoudsari/honeybee-primer/text/components/IES_Luminaire.md

 #### Inputs
 * ##### iesFilePath [Required]
 Specify the file path for .ies photometry file.
-* ##### luminaireID [Required]
-Custom name for the luminaire rad file.
-The default name is the same as the name of the IES file.
 * ##### luminaireZone [Required]
 List of (3-d coordinate, Aiming Angle) combinations that are generated through the IES Luminaire Array component.
 * ##### lightLossFactor [Default]
-Optional value for light loss factor.
-Default is 1.0
+An optional number that will be multiplied by the luminosity of the light.
+This can be used to account for different light bulb luminosities or light loss from additional fixture obstructions around the light.
+The default is set to 1.0.
 * ##### candelaMultiplier [Default]
 Assign a scaling value for the candela tables.
 This value gets multiplied by the _lightLossFactor_ value.
+Default is set to 1.0.
+* ##### customLumName [Default]
+Specify a custom name for the luminaire.
+This input should only be used in case the manufacturer hasn't provided a value for [LUMCAT] in the photometric data.
 * ##### customLamp [Optional]
 Specify a custom lamp using the IES Custom Lamp component
 * ##### drawLuminaireWeb [Default]